Healthy Homes Assessment Awatoto

 Draught Stopping Awatoto

-Draughts may lead to lower temperatures in homes.
-A humid home will cost more to heat, which results in wasting money and energy.
+Draughts increase the likelihood of lower temperatures in homes.
+A cold home is more expensive to heat, which results in wasting energy and resulting in higher bills.

-If you can feel external air getting in, or see the sound of a clear draught emanating out of a hole or gap that is, it is most likely a gap or crack that needs sealing in somehow.
+If you can feel external air flowing in or the air is clear from a gap or hole that is, it’s likely to be a gap or hole that needs sealing in somehow.
 Cracks and gaps that are large should be fixed permanently.
-Gaps greater than 3mm that allow air to enter or exit from the home need to be sealed.
-For example, if the open fireplace isn’t in use it could cause draughts, and should be blocked from.
-Landlords and property managers are responsible for ensuring that such draughts are squelched as much as imaginable.
+The gaps that exceed 3mm that allow air to enter or exit of your house need sealing.
+For instance, if an open fireplace isn’t in use it could cause draughts, and should be sealed off.
+Landlords and property managers are responsible for making sure that such draughts are squelched in the maximum extent possible.

-There is no require to cover up holes or gaps in the construction.
-For example, tiny gaps around doors and windows may be required to allow movement of the structure when the home warms and cools so that they can still be opened and closed rather than sticking.
-We will examine every window and door in the Healthy Homes assessment of your rental property.
+There is no need to block holes or gaps in the construction.
+For example, tiny gaps around doors and windows could be necessary to allow for movement within the building when the house is heated and cools in order to let them be opened and closed rather than securing.
+We will inspect the windows and doors in an Healthy Homes assessment of your rental property.

 draught stopping building inspections